madison-college-rails/git-workshop-spring-2014/advanced.md

 # Then you can add the rest of the changes and commit the bugfix.
 git commit -a -m "Bugfix."

+# You can see that you have committed both sets of changes separately.
+git log --patch
 ```